Kidjig/kidjig-api-examples-python/README.md

 ```

 ## Usage

-### Chat Completion
+### Chat Completion API Integration

-The chat example demonstrates how to use KidJig's chat completion API:
+The KidJig Chat Completion API provides powerful natural language processing capabilities.
+This section demonstrates how to integrate and utilize these features in your applications.

-KidJig supports two methods for chat completion:
+KidJig offers two flexible integration methods for chat completion:

-1. Direct API Call
+1. Direct REST API Integration

 ```python